 Deaths_State: Total deaths caused by overdose for a specific state for the whole period from 2003 to 2015.

-Deaths_Adjust: To account for different magnitude of deaths in each state, we divide Deaths_County by Deaths_County to make an adjustment.
+Deaths_Adjust: To account for different magnitude of deaths in each state, we divide Deaths_County by Deaths_STATE to make an adjustment.

 Post: An indicator variable for whether we are in a period after implementation of the policy change. (have to create this variable by looking at the year and the state)